 Collecting User Feedback and Reviews

 Collecting feedback and reviews from users about their experience can be valuable in many ways.
-You can collect the necessary feedback through email and other social media platforms and go on to develop the user profiles further.
+You can collect the necessary feedback through customer feedback tools, email and other social media platforms and go on to develop the user profiles further.

 This is also helpful in developing the user experience and improving the software, products, and features accordingly to attract more audiences.